Compact Model Training by Low-Rank Projection with Energy Transfer: Experiments

 \subsubsection{Datasets}

-{The CIFAR-10 dataset contains 60,000 color images with the size of 32$\times$32.
-The images in the CIFAR-10 dataset are divided into 10 classes and each class has 5,000 training images and 1,000 testing images.
+{The CIFAR-10 dataset comprises 60,000 color images, each with a resolution of 32×32 pixels.
+These images are evenly distributed across 10 classes, with 5,000 images designated for training and 1,000 for testing per class.
 We train the network according to standard data enhancement \cite{DBLP:journals/cacm/KrizhevskySH17,DBLP:conf/eccv/ZeilerF14}.
 For training, each image side is first zero-padded with 4 pixels, and then a 32$\times$32 patch is randomly cropped from the padded image or its horizontal flip with a probability of 0.5.
 We directly use the original 32$\times$32 images for test.
 There are 1.28 million training images and 50,000 validation images of 1,000 classes in ImageNet dataset \cite{DBLP:journals/ijcv/RussakovskyDSKS15}.
 Default ImageNet setting of PyTorch for data augmentation is adopted.}